Bruins vs. Wild: Betting Trends, Odds, Advanced Stats

 Bruins Advanced Stats

-- The Bruins and their opponents have averaged 5.9 goals combined in their past 10 games, 0.4 more than the over/under of 5.5 in this matchup.
+- The Bruins' past 10 games have averaged 0.2 fewer goals than the over/under of 6 set for this matchup.

-- In their last 10 games, the Bruins are scoring 1.0 fewer goal per game than their season-long average.
+- In their past 10 games, the Bruins have scored 1.6 fewer goals per game than their average on the season.

-- The Bruins are ranked 18th in the league with 92 goals this season, an average of 3.2 per contest.

-- The Bruins are ranked second in NHL play for the fewest goals against this season, having given up 73 total goals (2.5 per game).
+- The Bruins have allowed the third-fewest goals in NHL play this season, 82 (2.6 per game).

-- The team has the league's fifth-best goal differential at +19 this season.
+- The team has the league's seventh-best goal differential at +14 this season.

 Watch the NHL on Max with the B/R Sports Add-On